Are you looking to make money by reselling your clothes?

 - Which brands are most popular?

 - How much should I sell each article for?
 Are my clothes in good enough condition?

-I'm going to address these common questions and concerns about selling your clothes with consignment by giving you the top 15 best clothing brands to resell, why they are in such high demand, and how YOU can make money by reselling.
+I'm going to address these common questions and concerns about selling your clothes with consignment by giving you the top 15 brands to sell on consignment, why they are in such high demand, and how YOU can make money by reselling.